cs573-19s/01-ghd3/README.md

  Rectangles: I used a rectangle to create the popularity bar, which is basically a green bar in bottom of the  svg that serves as a  range  for the x axis.
 ![alt text](https://github.com/asolergayoso/01-ghd3/blob/master/Capture4.PNG)

-  Lines: The lines basically help the user to vvisualize where the circles fit in the popularity bar.
-These are white go from below the center  of the circle to the popularity bar.
+  Lines: The lines basically help the user visualize where the circles fit in the popularity bar.
+These are white and  go from below the center of the circle to the popularity bar.
 <img src="https://github.com/asolergayoso/01-ghd3/blob/master/Capture6.PNG" width="350" height="320">

   Polygon: For a polygon,  I decided to create a star that was originally meant to be placed on top of the  most popular circle.
-However,  that was harder  than I thought so I simpply put it in onne corner.
+However,  that was harder  than I thought so I simply put it in onne corner.
 <img src="https://github.com/asolergayoso/01-ghd3/blob/master/Capture5.PNG" width="163" height="190">

-The shapes in the visual representation have animations, that were created by separating the the creationn of a shape into an enter and a "race" class.
-For instance the ppopularity bar has 0  width in the enter class, but when the race class begins, it automatically changes it width using a transition, creating an animation.
+The shapes in the visual representation have animations, that were created by separating the the creation of a shape into an enter and a "race" class.
+For instance the  popularity bar has 0  width in the enter class, but when the race class begins, it automatically changes it width using a transition, creating an animation.

-NOTE: It is important  to menntion that originally the idea was for the program to obbtain data directly from from the api "http://api.bf4stats.com/api/onlinePlayers", however, since that site does not have a valid certificate, GitHub pages does not allow to send HTTP request, as the "Enforce HTTPS" option is enabled by default.
+NOTE: It is important  to mention that originally the idea was for the program to obbtain data directly from from the api "http://api.bf4stats.com/api/onlinePlayers", however, since that site does not have a valid certificate, GitHub pages does not allow to send HTTP request, as the "Enforce HTTPS" option is enabled by default.
 As a solution, the data  from the api, at a particular time was copied into players.json.

 Link to GitHub Pages
 ---